LauraNolan/marti/crits/core/README.md

 # New items

 A couple new items were added to the core functionality.
-To do this the database (low level) was added to the mongoengine, functions in handlers called those and the views utalized the handlers.
+The function names and descriptions are listed below but I encourage you to look over the entire function in order to better understand how everything works.

 [crits_mongoengine.py](crits_mongoengine.py) -> [handlers.py](handlers.py) -> [views.py](views.py) -> html templates